Overview: Benefits and savings

 Most driveways are big and conspicuous.
 And a long stretch of gray, cracking asphalt can give a home a scruffy look, no matter how handsome the rest of the property is.
 So a fresh coat of shiny black sealer isn’t just protection against expensive driveway damage—it’s a face-lift for your home and yard.

 You can keep your asphalt in tip-top shape by following the three steps we show here.
-Asphalt maintenance doesn't require special skills, and you'll only need a few inexpensive tools.
+Asphalt maintenance doesn’t require special skills, and you’ll only need a few inexpensive tools.
 You can get everything you need at home centers and hardware stores.
 However, as with exterior painting, high-quality results hinge on some sweat and careful prep work.
 Expect to spend about six to eight hours completing the job.
-To fill cracks and seal coat an average driveway (750 sq. ft.), you'll spend $100 to $150 on materials.
-That's about half what a pro would charge.
+To fill cracks and seal coat an average driveway (750 sq. ft.), expect the asphalt driveway repair cost to run $100 to $150 on materials.
+That’s about half the cost to to redo a driveway professionally.

 Clean out cracks, digging deep enough to completely remove roots.
 Clean the edges of the asphalt with a hand broom and blasts of air or water.